TatshSiow/HyperOptimize/README.md

 # HyperOptimize
-This is a Magisk Module for HyperOS based devices Reduce Power and RAM consumption by optimizing system parameters,disabling Apps & System Process
+This is a Magisk Module for HyperOS based devices Reduce Power and RAM consumption by optimizing system parameters, disabling Apps & System Process

 ## Requirements
 Device using HyperOS